approvals/ApprovalTests.cpp/README.md

 * Watch the [Videos](/doc/Videos.md#top)

 ## ToString (ostream insertion)
 Often, you will need to create functions to allow objects to print their state.
-This is commonly done with on ostream `<< operator`.
+This is commonly done with an ostream `<< operator`.
 You can find examples here: [To String](/doc/ToString.md#top)

 ## What's new?